Finding the Top Financial Advisor Firms in Waltham, Massachusetts

-The Harvest Group is a fee-based firm with five advisors on staff.
-The team includes three certified financial planners (CFPs), three chartered retirement planning counselors (CRPCs), one chartered market technician (CMT), one certified investment management analyst (CIMA) and one certified divorce financial analyst (CDFA).
+The Harvest Group is a fee-based firm with a staff of advisors including three certified financial planners (CFPs), three chartered retirement planning counselors (CRPCs), one chartered market technician (CMT), one certified investment management analyst (CIMA), one certified divorce financial analyst (CDFA) and more.

-The firm manages more than $332 million in assets.
 The clients of Harvest are mostly non-high-net-worth individuals, with some high-net-worth clients as well.
-Institutional clients include pension and profit sharing plans and corporations.
+Institutional clients include pension and profit-sharing plans.
 There is no minimum account size for new clients of Harvest.

 Wealth management fees are based on a percentage of assets under management while financial planning fees are charged at a fixed rate, ranging from $2,500 to $50,000.
-Some advisors at the firm earn commissions for selling securities.
-This is a conflict of interest, but all must act in the best interest when serving as an advisor.
+Some advisors at the firm earn commissions for selling securities and insurance products.
+This is a potential conflict of interest, though all advisors must act in the best interests of clients when serving as an advisor.

 The Harvest Group Background

 The Harvest Group was founded in 2016.
 It is wholly owned by Laurie Ingwersen and Roger Ingwersen, who remain the firm's managing partners.

 Services at Harvest include wealth management, financial planning, business planning, cash flow forecasting, trust and estate planning, financial reporting, investment consulting, insurance planning, charitable giving, distribution planning, retirement planning, tax planning and risk management.